actyx-contrib/actyx-http-connector/README.md

 // Api Server
 Pond.default().then(pond => {
   httpConnector({
-    // The pond instance is required for the http-connector pond,
+    // The pond instance is required for the HTTP-Connector pond,
     // Propagate which fish you like to access from external programs.
-    // The fish will be published over the http get request or can be observed with the websocket
+    // The fish will be published over the HTTP get request or can be observed with the websocket
     registry: {
       someFish: registryEntry(SomeFish.of),
     },